aws/sagemaker-python-sdk/README.rst

     # Serializes data and makes a prediction request to the SageMaker endpoint
     response = mxnet_predictor.predict(data)

-    # Tears down the SageMaker endpoint
+    # Tears down the SageMaker endpoint and endpoint configuration
     mxnet_predictor.delete_endpoint()

 Training Metrics